rogusdev/fast32/README.md

 Base32 and base64 encoding in Rust.
 Primarily for integer (u64, u128) and UUID identifiers (behind feature `uuid`), as well as arbitrary byte arrays.
 And do it all very quickly (more on this [below](#speed)).

+The [crate](https://crates.io/crates/fast32) has installation instructions, and the [documentation](https://docs.rs/fast32/1.0.0/fast32/) has extensive examples.

 ### Encoding integers

 Note that by default, encoding an integer into base32 or base64 via normal algorithms does not "look like" a number -- notably the rightmost character usually looks off, and there are sometimes more characters than there needs to be.
 This might be a plus for obfuscation, barely, but it makes them hard to reason about quickly, and it's also more efficient to process them as integers rather than arbitrary arrays of bytes (because we know upfront that integers are always a small size).